joone-org/SentioNova/curriculum/MJ-9798851707100/README.md

 <br>

 #### [Style]
 To create expressive imagery, infuse your prompts with personality and emotion, leveraging infinite artistic possibilities.
-These should only be added when necessary, and are optional:
+These should only be added when necessary, and are individually optional:
 * Note **influential artists or periods**:
   * *Monet, Frida Kahlo, Banksy, Yayoi Kusama, Hokusai, Art Nouveau, Byzantine, Harlem Renaissance, Postmodernism, etc.*
 * Define **genre**: